 Continuing education credits are provided for some programs in collaboration with Boston Children’s Hospital Department of Education.
 If you would like more information about education programs, or to be added to our email distribution list, contact Kerri Staffier, physician liaison at Kerri.Staffier@shrinenet.org or call 617-371-4720.

 Educational offerings are scheduled throughout the year.
-The 2022 lecture series is being developed and details of scheduled lectures will be listed here when available.
 Current offerings include:

 Nursing Student-Focused Lectures

 In partnership with local colleges and universities, Shriners Children's Boston offers a lecture for student nurses titled Nursing Management for the Pediatric Burn Patient several times throughout the year.
-Nursing faculty may contact Melissa Gorman, RN, clinical education coordinator, at MGorman@shrinenet.org for more information.
+Nursing faculty may contact Melissa Gorman, RN, nursing professional development specialist, at MGorman@shrinenet.org for more information.